-27 ADDITIONAL HOURS.
-Student will add courses to the core as outlined in this section:
+27 ADDITIONAL HOURS (Student will add courses as outlined in this section):

 Caption Number Course Title Hours

-OLDT/NEWT XXXX Choose one OLDT or NEWT course 3
+OLDT/NEWT xxxx Choose one OLDT or NEWT course 3

-CHIS xxxx Choose one CHIS course 3
+CHIS XXXX Choose one CHIS course 3

 THST XXXX Choose one THST course 3

 Electives selected in consultation with the MTS advisor in a chosen area of study.
 Courses must be approved by SOTCM faculty.
-15

-Caption related to course objectives for both:

-Research Design 1
+Caption relate d to course objec tives for both: • Research Design 1

 Thesis 2